blbadger/blbadger.github.io/depth-generality.md

 The theory of representation accuracy goes a long way towards explaining the types of architectures that have been found to be successful in a variety of tasks in recent times as well.
 Transformers use stacks of self-attention and feed-forward fully connected units to create representations of inputs, both of which are typically non-invertible (for example see that a single self-attention output vector value can be any linear combination of softmax outputs of $q*k$ values at each input).
 Alternatives to transformers that have also proven effective in recent years combine fully connected subcomponents in non-invertible methods (the mlp-mixer architecture's output can be a linear combination of any given weight vector).

-A central insight of this work is that it is often not useful to judge the capacity of a deep learning model by the number of parameters it contains or even the number of parameters per layer except as a very general and indistinct measure.
-What is more important are the operations that exist between successive layers.